Quantum mutual information and quantumness vectors for multi-qubit systems: Mutual information and its generalization to Quantum regime

 The generalization of Eq. (\ref{cond-Im}) in the quantum regime, for the state $\rho_{XYZ}$ is

 where $I^q(X:Y|Z)=S(X|Z)+S(Y|Z)-S(XY|Z)$ is conditional mutual information.
-Let us consider the case of a three-qubit GHZ state $\ket{g_3}=\frac{1}{\sqrt{2}}(\ket{000}+\ket{111})$.
+Let us consider the case of a three-qubit GHZ state $\ket{G_3}=\frac{1}{\sqrt{2}}(\ket{000}+\ket{111})$.
 If we trace out any one qubit from the state then the reduced density matrix is a mixture of product states, i.e., $\rho_{r}=\frac{1}{2}(\ket{00}\bra{00}+\ket{11}\bra{11})$.
 For this state, the mutual information is $I^q(X:Y)=1$.
-Next, we have to compute $I^q(X:Y|Z)$ for $\rho_{g_3}=\ket{g_3}\bra{g_3}$.
-Its value will depend on the measurement basis.
-We know $S(XY|Z)=0$ in any measurement basis but other two terms $S(X|Z)$ and $S(Y|Z)$ depend on the measurement basis.
-If we do measurement in computational basis $\{\ket{0},\ket{1}\}$ on qubit $Z$, the conditional mutual information $I^q(X:Y|Z)=0$ because both $S(X|Z)$ and $S(Y|Z)$ are zero.
+Now, the conditional mutual information, $I^q(X:Y|Z)$ for $\ket{G_3}$ will depend on the measurement basis.
+We know $S(XY|Z)=0$ in any measurement basis but it is not the case for other two terms $S(X|Z)$ and $S(Y|Z)$.
+The measurement on qubit $Z$ in computational basis ($\{\ket{0},\ket{1}\}$) will give $S(X|Z)=S(Y|Z)=0$, i.e., $I^q(X:Y|Z)=0$.
 So the total mutual information is $I_0^q(X:Y:Z)=1$, i.e., positive.
 It is not surprising because the state of remaining two qubits, after measurement on one qubit, does not have enhanced entanglement.
-But if we do measurement on one qubit, say $Z$, in Hadamard basis $\{\ket{+},\ket{-}\}$, the mutual information, $I^q(X:Y|Z)=2$, which means, total mutual information is $I^q_0(X:Y:Z)=-1$, i.e., negative.
+But for the measurement on qubit $Z$ in Hadamard basis ($\{\ket{+},\ket{-}\}$), the mutual information, $I^q(X:Y|Z)=2$, which means, total mutual information is $I^q_0(X:Y:Z)=-1$, i.e., negative.
 This is expected, since now the state of two qubits $XY$ is a Bell state; so measurement on $Z$ qubit has enhanced the entanglement in $XY$ subsystem.
 The essence of this discussion is that in both classical and quantum regime multivariate mutual information can be negative, characterizing a special type of correlations.